 Graduate Coordinator: Anton E. Bowden

 Many graduate students work in the ME department as teaching assistants (TA) or as research assistants (RA).
-Department scholarship money is also available for graduate students.
 Funding for assistantships and scholarships is administered by individual faculty members.
+The Department offers a PhD TA Fellowship.